Ardrasal/GeoData-Django/README.md

 (Progress! 'no module named geodata' error.)
 Repeated above with web: gunicorn GeoData.wsgi (New error!
 ModuleNotFoundError: No module named 'GeoData.heroku_settings' And that's right, there is no module named that (commented out).
 Wow, I've been at this for 8 hours minus a 2 hour dinner break.
 But it's fun because I'm excited to learn more at TransLoc!)

-11. Uncommented 'heroku_settings.py', pushed to git and to heroku.
-Currently getting 'no module named geodata' error.
+12. Uncommented 'heroku_settings.py', pushed to git and to heroku.
+Got 'Error while running '$ python manage.py collectstatic --noinput'.'
+Tried adding a css file under 'staticfiles'.

+13. Currently getting 'no module named geodata' error.
 Will set this aside for now to work on the map.

 STEPS to Solve the Code Challenge: